BeckSM64/Louie-Hero/README.md

   - Added beam so level can be completed
 - Hard Coaster
   - Forced player to have all four crystal shards on level start so the exit door opens
-- Mad Coaster
-  - Added beam at the start of the level since coasters don't work
 - Float Zone
   - Added a bunch of boxes to form stairs to climb up the level since the bubble powerup doesn't work with Louie
   - Removed the rising platform that blocked the last opening since the switch can't be hit with Louie